nogibjj/monasaeed-polars-descriptive-stats/README.md

-# Data Engineering Systems Course - Week 1
+# Data Engineering Systems Course - Week 2

-Welcome to the repository for the first week of the Data Engineering Systems course at Duke University.
+Welcome to the repository for the second week of the Data Engineering Systems course at Duke University.

 ## Overview
+## Project Overview

-This repository serves as a foundational template for future assignments in the course.
-It includes essential tools and configurations to streamline your development process.
+This project leverages a template developed last week [mts79-week1](https://github.com/nogibjj/mts79-week1), which includes essential tools and configurations to streamline the development process.
+The template provides a standardized setup, including predefined environments and useful scripts for quick project initialization.

+Additionally, this project utilizes the **Diamond Dataset** to perform descriptive statistics using **Pandas**.
+It generates a comprehensive summary report, offering insights into the dataset's key attributes and statistical measures.

 ## Contents